Rajasekhar22/M2_Motor_Control_Using_Temperature/5_Report/FinalReport.md

 ### LCD16X2 DISPLAY

 * A 16x2 LCD means it can display 16 characters per line and there are 2 such lines.
 In this LCD each character is displayed in 5x7 pixel matrix.
 The 16 x 2 intelligent alphanumeric dot matrix display is capable of displaying 224 different characters and symbols.

+### SPDT RELAY
+* An SPDT Relay or Single Pole Double Throw Relay is a type of relay that has one input and two outputs.
+Including the coil terminals, it has a total of five terminals.
+It not only provides the switching function even it can route the signal.
+An SPDT relay can control two electrical or electronic circuits.
 #

 ## FLOWCHART

 * CONTROLLING MOTOR